PearCoding/Ignis/docs/src/scene/bsdfs.rst

     - Yes
     - Up vector

 ..
-WARNING:: The :monosp:`klems` bsdf is still experimental.
+WARNING:: The :monosp:`klems` bsdf is still experimental and has some issues.

 .. _bsdf-tensortree: